Martha Crone begins her 26th and last year as Garden Curator as the Garden enters its 52nd year.

 By April 14th, the Hepaticas were in full bloom.
 The Spring weather was ideal for the two weeks leading up to April 20, the trees were budding, there was no rain, the forests in Northern Minnesota were the driest on record.
 Then there was a killing frost on the night of April 22nd, and although the flowers seemed to be unharmed the buds on Oaks and Ashes froze.
 (1)

-Later in the Spring Martha planted two new species:
+Later in the Spring Martha planted one new species:

 May 17 - Salix caprea, French Willow, not native, no source given.

 She replanted on April 28 - 2 Ginkgo biloba, the Ginkgo Tree.
 The first ones from 1948 must have died.